FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/SC Main 105.md

 50 grams in, 800 grams out, V60 pour over temperature dropped to 85 Celsius grind coarsened.
 This is properly extracted and tastes good, but is a little weak (stronger ratio would probably be better).
 I have run out of this coffee so I guess I won't get another chance to dial in this time.

 ## Review
+This was pretty good and while it sometimes showed notes of staleness, it didn't show any notes of oxidation.

+## What I learned
+I am beginning to think that most commercially roasted coffees are perfectly fine to purchase given that you take proper care to store the beans after opening the bag.
+Most likely because it was bagged immediately after roasting in a package with a valve there was no chance for oxygen to make it into the bean.
+But even if there is no oxygen contacting the bean, the coffee will still off-gas over time and gas will exit through the valve.
+As a result the coffee is stale but not oxidized; this means you can get decent commercial coffee if you are a bit more tentative.
+They will oxidize much faster than a freshly roasted coffee in the same storage conditions.

+Upon opening a larger bag of coffee separate it into no more than 1 week portions.
+Freeze all the bags that you are not using.
+Keep the bags after use for the next time you buy commercially roasted coffee.